tomasbasham/tomasbasham.github.io/_posts/2013-04-03-implementing-webrtc-with-socketio.md

     });
     connection.createOffer ( gotDescription, createOfferFailed, mediaConstraints );

 By calling create offer, the creates a SDP message which contains the offer to connect.
-This is sent to the **gotDescription** callback and can then be sent through the signaling server to each connected host.
+This is sent to the **gotDescription** callback and can then be sent through the signalling server to each connected host.
 If however this call fails then the **createOfferFailed** callback will be called.
 The media constrains argument is a JSON formatted object which denotes the constraints on what type of media is being offered and what type should be offered in return.
 In this case we enforce video and audio.

 When a remote host receives the offer, they too create an RTCPeerConnection object and return with an answer.
 This is achieved as follows: